 Crime statistics and public-safety context

-Anoka County's crime rates are moderate relative to the Twin Cities metro — lower than Hennepin County (Minneapolis) in most categories, but higher than the more affluent Dakota and Washington counties to the south.
-Property crime, particularly auto theft and residential burglary, has been the more significant category in Anoka County communities.
-The Minnesota Department of Public Safety crime statistics for 2023 showed Anoka County's violent crime rate below the statewide metro average.
+Anoka County reports crime rates moderate for the Twin Cities metro — lower than Hennepin County (Minneapolis) in most categories, but higher than the more affluent Dakota and Washington counties to the south and east.
+Property crime, particularly auto theft and residential burglary, is the more significant category relative to violent crime, consistent with suburban county patterns.
+Coon Rapids and Fridley generate higher per-capita court filing volumes than Blaine, Andover, or the county's newer northern communities.
+Source: Minnesota Department of Public Safety, Crime Statistics 2023.

 Major cities in Anoka County